 I should have “reserved” this “romantic” post until early next year just before valentines day, but I can’t wait…..
-I can’t wait to show you how many colorful sweet heart sugar cubes I have made.
-These sugar cubes are just great for celebrating special occasion, or for everyday beverage, even superb as a gift to friends and families.
-I am thinking of Christmas with star shaped sugar cubes in basic red, green & white now
+I can’t wait to show you how many colorful Sweet Heart Sugar Cubes I have made.
+These sugar cubes are just great for celebrating a special occasion, or for everyday beverage, even superb as a gift to friends and families.
+I am thinking of Christmas with star-shaped sugar cubes in basic red, green & white 😉

-I got the idea of making these sugar cubes after seeing this post.
-I have put it under my to-do list but later forgot about it as my list gets longer.
-This pity little fellow fell to the bottom as I added new items on top of it, oh poor boy… on the other hand it is lucky because at least I got it surfaced from the down bottom and not being slashed off from the list lol… Well, this is life and I always believe that I will come up again when I get to the rock bottom, as long as I hold my breath long enough and never give up
+I got the idea of making these Sweet Heart Sugar Cubes after seeing this post.
+I have put this recipe under my to-do list but later forgot about it as my list gets longer.
+This pity little fellow fell to the bottom as I added new items on top of it, oh poor boy… on the other hand, it is lucky because at least I got it surfaced from the down bottom and not being slashed off from the list lol… Well, this is life and I always believe that I will come up again when I get to the rock bottom, as long as I hold my breath long enough and never give up 🙂

-These sugar cubes can be molded from cookie cutter or candy mold.
+These sugar cubes recipe can be molded from a cookie cutter or candy mold.
 Get the steps and method after this:

 Sweet Heart Sugar Cubes

 1. Fine granulated white sugar – 1/4 cup

 2. Water (boiled and cooled) – 1/2 teaspoons